nidaqg/blobbuddy/README.md

   If you type continuously for **one hour** (allowing brief pauses under 5 minutes), BlobBuddy gently nudges you with a break reminder.
   This reminder pops up even if you never open the Wisp panel!

+- **Today & Tomorrow Reminders**
+  - **Set Reminder for Today**: Store a one-off reminder that displays under “🔔 Reminder for Today” in the sidebar.
+  - **Set Reminder for Tomorrow**: Store a plan under “🔔 Reminder for Tomorrow” that appears in the sidebar today.
+  - **Midnight Rollover**: At midnight, “Tomorrow” becomes “Today,” and the old reminders clear automatically.
+  - **Clear Reminders**: You can clear either slot independently if plans change.

 ---

 ## Setup